ganeshnikhil/linked_lisit-project/README.md

 # music-player
 all the uploaded file are a music player every new version is updated version of previous

-In music_player_0.0.py is very basic music player that can play music and store played music . and using a old and light weight libraries
+#In music_player_0.0.py is very basic music player that can play music and store played music .
+and using a old and light weight libraries . only support .wav file format

-#In music_player_0.1.py is  modified version of previous here we use a old kind of libraries and can playe
+#In music_player_0.1.py is  modified version of previous here we use a new kind of libraries than previous and we can play
-.mp3 and .wav file format files using pygame library and also calculate the song lenght and name the up down counter more accuraltely.
+.mp3 and .wav file formats using pygame library and also calculate the song.lenght and name the up down counter more accuraltely.